 If you’re craving an apple crisp but don’t have any fresh apples and happen to have a can of apple pie filling in the pantry in a pinch, it will work.
 Just be sure to eliminate the sugar, flour, and cinnamon.
 The cooking time will also be cut down to about 30 minutes with the lid on, instead of an hour and a half for the fresh apples.

 Is apple crisp the same as apple crumble?
 What about cobbler?

 Nope!
 While they are very similar, it’s the topping that differentiates each delicious apple dessert.
 What makes an apple crisp, well, a crisp is the oat topping.
 Crumbles don’t contain oats (see my blackberry crumble), and cobbler is made with a biscuit/cake-like topping mix.

 How do I serve it?

-This crockpot apple crisp is delicious served with a scoop of vanilla ice cream, whipped cream, or just plain.
+This crockpot apple crisp is delicious served with a scoop of vanilla ice cream (just like my crockpot lava cake!), whipped cream, or just plain.
 It’s great for any holiday gathering and so easy to make ahead!

 Can you use quick oats instead of rolled oats for crockpot apple crisp?